lokidokicoki/dnd-lite/rules.md

 - Dexterity (DEX) - juggling, shooting bows, fiddly stuffs
 - Charisma (CHA )- oh hello ;)
 - Wisdom (WIS) - how well you know not to piss on an electric fence

-### Hit points:

-These reflect how much damage you can take.
-If you lose 50% of your current total in one go, roll 2D6 under your CON to not go unconscious.

-Starting Hit points = CON * 2

 ## Classes